gummyworm/monster/README.md

 number of cycles executed by the instructions that have been STEP'd into.
 The stopwatch can be reset to 0 with the `C= + r` key combination.

-Note that the number of cylces is displayed in decimal unlike the rest of the information in the debug view, which is displayed in hexadecimal.
+Note that the number of cycles is displayed in decimal unlike the rest of the information in the debug view, which is displayed in hexadecimal.

 ---